Anne-Catherine’s MAP journey between inseminations and IVF

 In life, as in a card game, you don’t choose the cards you receive.
 I often draw the wrong ones but I try, in spite of them, to get out of the game.

-We will keep our fingers crossed that this VIF will be a success for you Anne-Catherine and Yannick.
+We will keep our fingers crossed that this IVF will be a success for you Anne-Catherine and Yannick.
 You deserve it!
 If you need a sympathetic ear or support, MotherStories is here to help.
 If you who read us would like to leave a message for Anne-Catherine or if you would like to share your story with the mothers of our community, please contact us.

 Fertil-In